May 17, 2021 @ 9:00 am – July 11, 2021 @ 3:30 pm

 - Literacy Coaches & Teacher Leaders

 Expand your knowledge of the alphabetic principle and how words work.
 Assess students’ reading and writing for phonics and spelling knowledge in your K–3 classroom.
 Develop an understanding of the essential elements of a word study curriculum, including the role of providing explicit systematic lessons on word study principles along with opportunities for students to apply what they have learned to reading and writing.
 Use a continuum of word study to plan for instruction.

 In this course, you’ll expand your knowledge of how words work and you’ll learn how to support English learners and students who have difficulty learning to read and write.

 By enrolling in an online graduate course, you have the flexibility to learn at your own pace with the support of a virtual community and have access to a variety of educational resources and materials at your convenience.

 This option must be taken for 3 graduate credits.
-Take the course individually or as a required course in our 12-credit Online Graduate Certificate in Literacy Coaching and Teacher Leadership.
+Take the course individually or as an elective in our 18-credit Online Graduate Certificate in Developing Literacy Expertise Through Responsive Classroom Teaching.